emoore29/cadence-demo/README.md

 - 30-second preview URLs in multi-get responses
 - Get available genre seeds

 These are no longer available to existing apps that are still in development mode without a pending extension request, which applies to Cadence.
+The user access tokens granted by Cadence's Client ID will not provide access to the above endpoints anymore, so fetch requests will return 403 or 404 status codes.

 It's difficult to find APIs that offer similar data.
 [Deezer](https://developers.deezer.com/myapps) has an API that provides track BPM, but currently isn't accepting new developer applications.
 AcousticBrainz, which offers similar features to Spotify, including track BPM, is unfortunately no longer collecting data as of 2022.
 Their database of over 7 million unique tracks is [available for download](https://acousticbrainz.org/download).

-I started Cadence to practice working with APIs, and I knew I would use its features to create my own running playlists.
-It's disappointing to not be able to complete a fully-functioning app, but I think I've learned as much as I can from this project, and it's time to move on to something new.
-Therefore, in the interests of finalising the project, I've created a demo using a small set of sample track data.

-The original codebase is all still there and is theoretically functional, but the user access tokens granted by Cadence's Client ID will not provide access to the above endpoints anymore, so fetch requests will return 403 or 404 status codes.

-Where possible, demo data is used to demonstrate how the app would function if the API endpoints were still accessible.
-Users can still interact with and create playlists with Cadence, but sadly, only with a limited amount of tracks for demonstration purposes.
+To finalise the project, I decided to use AcousticBrainz's data to retrieve track audio features.
+This results in a version of Cadence closest to what was originally intended, albeit with some track audio features unavailable.

 If you are interested in creating playlists based on track features from your actual Spotify data, I recommend [Sort Your Music](http://sortyourmusic.playlistmachinery.com/), which is a web app that was approved pre-deprecation and offers similar functionality using the same API endpoints Cadence relied on.

-## How it worked
+## How it works

 Cadence has multiple "sources" of tracks, which users can filter by features such as tempo (BPM).

-Pre-deprecation, a user could choose to load their Spotify saved tracks, top tracks, and top artists.
-When the user's saved and top tracks were fetched, fetches would also be made to get each track's features.
-Then, the fetched data would be saved in IndexedDB stores as follows:
+Once a user has granted Cadence permission to access their Spotify data, they can load their Spotify saved tracks, top tracks, and top artists.
+When the user's saved and top tracks are fetched, fetches are now made to MusicBrainz and AcousticBrainz to get each track's features and tags (pre-Spotify-deprecation, requests were made to Spotify).
+Tracks that exist in both the user's Spotify library as well as AcousticBrainz's database can then be stored in IndexedDB stores:

-- "library" - a user's saved tracks (and features)
+- "savedTracks" - a user's saved tracks and features
-- "topTracks" - a user's top 500 tracks (and features) from the last 12 months
+- "topTracks" - a user's top 500 tracks and features from the last 12 months
 - "topArtists" - a user's top 50 artists from the last 12 months

-The user could then choose to filter through their saved tracks or top tracks based on track features such as tempo, valence, instrumentalness, and more.
+The user could then choose to filter these stores based on the track features available (currently BPM, chords key and chords scale - pre-Spotify-deprecation, more features were available).

-This has now been replaced with a button to "load demo data", which loads a set of sample tracks and their features into IndexedDB which is now the only "source" users can filter.
-Users don't need to be logged in to load the demo data.

-Users also had the option to get recommendations from Spotify based on custom "seeds", such as their favourite genre(s), track(s), and/or artist(s), alongside any desired track features.
+Prior to Spotify deprecation, users also had the option to get recommendations from Spotify based on custom "seeds", such as their favourite genre(s), track(s), and/or artist(s), alongside any desired track features.
 Now, the input fields to search for these seeds are still functional, but as there is no way to demonstrate this feature with sample data, clicking submit will display an error notification and won't return any tracks.

 ## Authorization Code Flow